crystallabs/virtualtime/README.md

 choices to which they can be materialized.
 For example, if a VT matches anything in the month of March, which specific value should it be materialized to?

-To avoid the problem of too many choices, materialization takes as an argument a `Time` hint which defaults to `Time.local`.
+To avoid the problem of too many choices, materialization takes as an argument a `Time` hint.
 The materialized time will be equal to that time or moved to the future to satisfy all VT's constraints.

 For example: